britram/rains-prototype/draft-trammell-rains-protocol.md

 - determines whether it is the authoritative server of the queried name.
 If so,
   - it checks if the hashed assertion is still the assertion currently valid with the highest validUntil time for the given name, context, type and object value.
-In that case it returns a 200 notfication message.
+In that case it returns a 200 notification message which contains the hash value of the assertion.
 If not, it:
   - determines whether there is at least one assertion for the same name, type and object value which is already valid and its validUntil time is higher.
     If so, the assertion with the highest validUntil value is returned.
 If not:
-  - the assertion must have been revoked in the meantime and either a 210 notification message or a section proofing nonexistence is returned.
-The 210 notification message MUST only be returned if no such section exists.
+  - the assertion must have been revoked in the meantime and either a 210 notification message containing the hash value of the assertion or a section proofing nonexistence is returned.
+If such a section exists it MUST be returned.
   If not, it:
 - determines whether it has other non-authoritative servers it can forward the query to, according to its configuration and policy.
 If so, it prepares to